 - Urges European countries to pass legislation or otherwise return confiscated communal, private, and heirless property to rightful owners, or provide fair compensation in accordance with their commitments under the 2009 Terezin Declaration.

-- Leads the U.S. delegation to the International Holocaust Remembrance Alliance, the 34-member inter-governmental organization founded in 2000 to advance Holocaust education, research, and remembrance worldwide.
+- Leads the U.S. delegation to the , the 34-member inter-governmental organization founded in 2000 to advance Holocaust education, research, and remembrance worldwide.

-- Serves as the lead U.S. government representative on the International Commission of the Arolsen Archives, which was founded by the Allies in 1948 and formerly was known as the International Tracing Service.
-The Arolsen Archives are the world’s most comprehensive archives on the victims and survivors of Nazi persecution.
-Governed by an international commission of 11 countries (the United States will serve as Chair for one year beginning in June 2020), the Archives are funded by the German Federal Government Commissioner for Culture and the Media (BKM).
-Since May 2019, the Archives have uploaded approximately 17 million documents and made them available online to the public.
+- Serves as the lead U.S. government representative on the International Commission of the International Tracing Service, which oversees the .
+The Archives were founded by the Allies in 1943 and are the world’s most comprehensive archives on the Holocaust and all victims and survivors of Nazi persecution.
+Governed by an international commission of 11 countries — the United States is serving as Chair for one year beginning in June 2020 — the Archives are funded by the German Federal Government Commissioner for Culture and the Media (BKM).
+Since May 2019, the Archives have uploaded millions of documents on some 17.5 million people and made them available online to the public.

-- Encourages the restitution of Nazi-looted art and cultural property to rightful owners – following the Washington Conference Principles on Nazi-Confiscated Art – and serves as the lead U.S. interlocutor with the German Lost Art Foundation (Deutsches Zentrum Kulturgutverluste, or DZK) and Germany’s Foundation for Remembrance, Responsibility, and Future, (Stiftung Erinnerung, Verantwortung und Zukunft, or EVZ) which supports projects and educational initiatives related to the critical examination of history, human rights, and the victims of Nazi persecution.
+- Encourages the restitution of Nazi-looted art and cultural property to rightful owners – following the Washington Conference Principles on Nazi-Confiscated Art and [4 MB].
+SEHI also serves as the lead U.S. interlocutor with the German Lost Art Foundation (Deutsches Zentrum Kulturgutverluste, or DZK) and Germany’s Foundation for Remembrance, Responsibility, and Future, (Stiftung Erinnerung, Verantwortung und Zukunft, or EVZ) which supports projects and educational initiatives related to the critical examination of history, human rights, and the victims of Nazi persecution.